BVI-VFI: A Video Quality Database for Video Frame Interpolation: Subjective Experiments

+A total of 189 subjects were paid to participate in this experiment.
+In order to reduce viewer fatigue caused by excessively long experiment sessions while ensuring sufficient raw subjective scores (at least 20) for each distorted video, we divided the participants into nine groups and each group of subjects were presented with sequences associated with only four source content types, which include 60 (4 content $\times$ 3 frame rates $\times$ 5 VFI methods) distorted sequences and their reference counterparts.
 In the test session, each participant was presented with 60 different trials (in randomised order), and each distorted video was rated by at least 20 subjects.
 At the beginning of each session, the participant was assessed for visual acuity with a Snellen chart and colour blindness with an Ishihara chart.
 The subject was then briefed about the experiment and given detailed instructions.
 To further familiarise him/her with the experiment, four practice trials were then performed, which contain different sequences from those in BVI-VFI.
 Finally, each formal test session took approximately 30 minutes on average.